virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 We shift the fragment's screen space position to be centered at the  origin( [ 0.0, 0.0 ]), and then we normalize them by the width of the screen.
 This way we are going to have uniform speed across X and Y axis, when we move our camera.
 Z value defines FOV of the camera - the bigger it is, the more zoomed in the view will be.
 Thus for every pixel we get a vector that specifies that ray direction for the pixel.

-The rays need to be transformed to aligh with camera's view direction.
-For the we are going to create a rotation matrix that will transform rays defined in wolrds coordinates to rays defined in camera's coordinates:
+The rays need to be transformed to align with camera's view direction.
+We are going to create a rotation matrix that will transform rays defined in wolrds coordinates to rays defined in camera's coordinates:

 ```glsl
 // Orthonormal vectors of the view transformation